Bam's Bad Ass Game Show

 Bam's Bad Ass Game Show is an American game show that premiered April 14, 2014, on TBS.
 It featured contestants attempting to perform a series of stunts orchestrated and created by Jackass star Bam Margera.
-Contestants were instructed to perform a series of stunts while competing against each other, in the hope of winning a grand prize of $10,000 dollars.
+Contestants were instructed to perform a series of stunts while competing against each other, in the hope of winning a grand prize of $10,000.
 As well as setting up challenges for contestants, the show featured many cameo appearances by the crew themselves.
-The series was green-lit for a six-episode first season in January 2013.
+The series was greenlighted for a six-episode first season in January 2013.